jsdealy/latin/miscellae/guideToLatinConversation.md

 To drink wine that is
 too pure, too strong.

-To drink wine much di-
+To drink wine much diluted.
-luted.

 To drink one’s health.